MarekSchiffer/pgu/macOS_arm64/02. Chapter 3 - maximum/Readme.md

 ldr x0, [x1]
 ```
 adr is a 6-Bit opcode (5-Bit + SF), uses one Register (5-Bit) and 21 Bits to
-load the address. $2^21/1024 = 2048 = 2 MiB$ or 2MB for non nerds.
+load the address. $2^{21}/1024 = 2048 = 2$MiB or 2MB for non nerds.
-adr can therefore reach any address in +/- 1MB of the program counter.
+adr can therefore reach any address within +/- 1MB of the program counter.
-The linker will then replace the data_items with the address as an immediate value.
+The linker will then replace data_items with the address as an immediate value.
 ### Indirect Addressing Mode (Memory Pages)
 Up until now we had list in our .text section.
 That's necessary on macOS to
 use ldr or adr.
 However the .text section is read only on macOS and most other operating systems.